jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

       (G) must keep identity and verification records under section 50 when standard customer due diligence is conducted:
       (H) must keep records of any audits under section 51(1)﻿(b), (2), and (3):
       (I) must audit its AML/CFT compliance obligations under section 59A if requested by an AML/CFT supervisor:
+  (da) in the case of an online casino operator, the operator carries out activities that may give rise to a risk of money laundering or financing of terrorism:
   (e) in the case of a casino, the casino carries out activities that may give rise to a risk of money laundering or financing of terrorism.
 (5) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).